-PART VIII. - IMPORTATION AND EXPORTATION BY POST
+PART VIII - IMPORTATION AND EXPORTATION BY POST

-182 Application of customs laws to importation and exportation by post.
+185 Application of customs laws to importation and exportation by post

-Subject to the provisions of any regulations made under the next following section, the provisions of the customs laws shall apply to postal packets in like manner, so far as is consistent with the tenor thereof, as they apply to any other goods, and persons may be punished for offences against the customs laws and goods may be examined, seized and forfeited, and the officers examining and seizing them shall be protected and legal proceedings, in relation to the matters aforesaid, may be taken accordingly, under the customs laws.
+Subject to the provisions of any regulations made under the next following section, the provisions of the customs laws shall apply to postal packets in like manner, so far as is consistent with the tenor thereof, as they apply to any other goods; and persons may be punished for offences against the customs laws and goods may be examined, seized and forfeited, and the officers examining and seizing them shall be protected and legal proceedings, in relation to the matters aforesaid, may be taken accordingly under the customs laws.

-183 Power to modify such application.
+186 Power to modify such application

-The King in Council may make regulations for the purpose of modifying or excepting the application of any of the customs laws to postal packets, and for the purpose of securing in the case of such packets the observance of the customs laws, and for carrying into effect any arrangement with the Government or postal administration of any other country with reference to such packets, and for prescribing penalties for any contravention of the customs laws or of the regulations made under this section.

-184 Contents of postal packets may be prescribed.

-Regulations made under the provisions of section 183 may prescribe what descriptions of postal packets may or may not contain goods or other articles of any description whatsoever, and the conditions under which they may contain such goods or articles.
+- (1) The Minister may make regulations for the purpose of modifying or excepting the application of any of the customs laws to postal packets, and for the purpose of securing in the case of such packets the observance of the customs laws, and for enabling the officers of the post office to perform for the purpose of the customs laws and otherwise all or any of the duties of the importer and exporter, and for carrying into effect any arrangement with the government or postal administration of any other country with reference to such packets, and for prescribing penalties for any contravention of the customs laws or of the regulations made under this section. - (2) Without prejudice to the generality of the power to make regulations contained in the preceding subsection, the Minister may, by regulations made under the preceding subsection, prescribe what descriptions of postal packets mayor may not contain goods or other articles of any description whatsoever, and the conditions under which they may contain such goods or articles. - (3) The Postmaster shall have the same right of recovering any sum paid in pursuance of the customs laws or otherwise under the said regulations in respect of any postal packet as he would have if the sum so paid were a rate of postage. - (4) A contravention of the regulations made under this section shall be deemed to be a contravention of the customs laws, and shall involve accordingly the like punishment of persons guilty thereof and the like forfeiture of goods.

-185 Right of Chief Postmaster to recover sums payable under customs laws.

-The Chief Postmaster shall have the same right of recovering any sum payable in pursuance of the customs laws or otherwise under the said regulations in respect of any postal packet as he would have if the sum so payable were a rate of postage.

-186 Penalty for contravention.

-A contravention of the regulations made under section 183 shall be deemed to be a contravention of the customs laws, and shall involve accordingly the like punishment of persons guilty thereof and the like forfeiture of goods.

-187 Goods contained in postal packets contrary to law.
+187 Goods contained in postal packets contrary to law